 - Roll the dough out to a thickness of 5 mm and cut out 10 mm thick dough strips.
 Braid three strips per koeksister.

 - Remove the koeksisters for the oil and put them in the refrigerated syrup immediately.
-Return the syrup into the fridge in between soakings to maintain its coolness.
+Return the syrup to the fridge in between soakings to maintain its coolness.

-The koeksister recipe Cape Malay is also as simple as the Afrikaans method of preparing this delicacy.
-Below is a Malay cooking style koeksister recipe with yeast:
+The koesister recipe in Cape Malay is also as simple as the Afrikaans method of preparing this delicacy.
+Below is a Malay cooking style koesister recipe with yeast:

 - 4 cups cake flour